Chevindu/tegola-docs/docs_sample/creating-accounts/professional.md

 If all goes well, you will see a “CONGRATULATIONS” page.
 To login, click on “Log in to your account” button.

 Insert your account credentials and click the “Sign in” button.
-Voila, you're in!
+Voila, you're in! :tada:

 You just created your profile.
 But that’s just the beginning of the journey.
 Complete your account by adding profile and cover pictures, the cover statement, profile description and any special facts.